 The Governor recommends capital improvements totaling \$858,146, all from special revenue funds, for FY 2019.
 The recommendation is a decrease of \$217,093, or 20.2 percent, below the agency's revised FY 2019 estimate for capital improvements.
 The decrease is attributable to the Governor not recommending the agency's supplemental request for debt service principal expenditures for the purchase of Troop B headquarters.

-SENATE COMMITTEE RECOMMENDATION.
-The Senate Committee concurs with the Governor's recommendation with the following adjustment:
+HOUSE COMMITTEE RECOMMENDATION.
+The House Committee concurs with the Governor's recommendation.